jnaneswar077/jnaneswar077/README.md

 - 👋 Hi, I’m @jnaneswar077
-- 👀 I’m interested in robotics,projects
+- 👀 I’m interested in robotics, AI and Deep Learning
-- 🌱 I’m currently learning python,java,ros2
+- 🌱 I’m currently learning python,java,ros2 and competitive programming.
-- 💞️ I’m looking to collaborate on some projects related to robotics
+- 💞️ I’m looking to collaborate on some projects related to robotics and deep learning
 - 📫 How to reach me
 Gmail for100ever4@gmail.com